All news

 Scientific Games appeared set to reclaim it.
 But the lottery commission declined to award the contract even after Intralot's disqualification.
 Fallout from a separate minority contractor dispute added pressure on the commission to move carefully.

-In October 2025, SGI filed suit against Intralot and several Maryland Lottery & Gaming Control Agency officials.
+In October 2025, SGI filed suit against Intralot and the Maryland Lottery & Gaming Control Agency.
 The company argued it had submitted the most advantageous proposal and that state officials failed to honor that.

 The lawsuit stated: